luyadev/luya/docs/guide/install.md

 ## Run Migrate and Import

-After successfully setting up your database connection, you have to reopen your terminal and switch to your project directory and excute the **luya** binary files, which has been installed into your vendor folder by composer as described below.
+After successfully setting up your database connection, you have to reopen your terminal and switch to your project directory and excute the **luya** binary files, which has been installed into your vendor folder by Composer as described below.

 Run the migration files with the [migrate console command](luya-console.md):